austinfranklin/the-store/README.md

 ## To Run searching_the_store
 1. Run the analysis.sh script inside a folder
-2. Then run the search.sh like:
+2. Then run search.sh like:

 bash search.sh *file.wav* *key_name*